RsbhThakur/cwr/README.md

 # Welcome To Conflicts With Roy.
-## This is a basic game built up from pure HTML, CSS and JS.
+**This is a basic game built up from pure HTML, CSS and JS.**

-### Here is the source code for the game, Contributions would be thankful.
+**Here you can find source code for the game, Contributions would be thankful.**

 ***[Click here to test the game](https://RsbhThakur.Github.io/CWR)***

 ## **Welcome To version 1.1!**